rust-lang/blog.rust-lang.org/_posts/2017-07-14-Rust-Roadmap-Update.md

 ---

 In January of this year, we adopted the [2017 Rust Roadmap][rr], which laid out our plans for 2017.
-Now that 2017 is roughly half over, we thought we would check in on our progress in each of our roadmap areas thus far.
-In addition to talking about what's been going on, we'll also include some notes on how you can get involved.
+As part of the roadmap process, we plan to regularly release updates on the progress of each roadmap item.

 [rr]: https://github.com/rust-lang/rfcs/blob/master/text/1774-roadmap-2017.md

-### Tracking progress on the roadmap
+### Tracking progress via roadmap issues

 First, a meta note.
 If you'd like to follow along with the progress on a particular roadmap initiative, or to find out more about how you can